 This course focuses on effective instructional techniques and strategies to use in teaching students with mild disabilities.
 This course includes strategies for academic studies as well as social and behavioral skills.
-Requires clinical observations and practicum experiences.
+Requires clinical observations and practicum experiences for those graduate students who do not yet have their own classroom (i.e., not job-embedded or not currently places in a classroom).
 Prerequisite: EDU 505 Instructional Theory and Design.